-- Support for various labs located on campus - Operational support for the 24 hour/7 days a week lab in Ort Library 210 (access via student ID only) - ► Training for computer lab assistants in other departments - ► Support for Blackboard course management system/Web courses - ▶ Support for students with connectivity problems to the internet and FSU's intranet. - ► Campus Help Desk (x7777 from on-campus 301/687-7777 from off-campus).
+- Support for various labs located on campus. - Operational support for the 24 hour/7 days a week lab in Ort Library 210 (access via student ID only). - Training for computer lab assistants in other departments. - Support for any technical problem (Blackboard, PAWS, E-mail, Network, etc.) - Administration of student and organization web pages.

-Academic Computing may be reached at 301/687-7090.
-Visit our web site at www.frostburg.edu/admin/acacom.
+Academic Computing may be reached at 301.687.7090.
+Visit our computing web site at www.frostburg. edu/computing.